-FY18 Heritage Area Mini-Grant Applications - Now open!
+FY18 Heritage Area Mini-Grant Applications - Rolling Cycle

 The Heritage Area’s mini-grant program is designed to provide funding for innovative exhibits, tours, marketing, planning and projects which build upon interpretive themes identified in the Management Plan including: Transportation, Man and Nature, Historic Recreation, Cultural Uniqueness.
 Projects should seek to attract cultural heritage tourists to the region.
 Details about the Management Plan are found on this website under Partner Links.
 Download the application & guidelines below.
 If you have any questions, please contact Jen Durben at email@example.com.

 The FY 2018 Mini-Grant Round is open on a rolling cycle and will be first come, first serve until our funding cap has been met.
 March 1st, 2018 will be the latest date an application may be received.
 You may apply by downloading the application here.

 Need inspiration?
 Click to view a sample application that was recently awarded to the Friends of New Germany.

 The Mountain Maryland Gateway to the West Heritage Area seeks to promote and protect the cultural, historic, and natural resources of the region.
 This is accomplished through technical assistance, coordination and partnerships, funding strategies, and innovative programming.
 The Heritage Area’s mini-grant program is designed to provide funding for non-capital projects including innovative exhibits, tours, planning and projects which build upon interpretive themes identified in the Management Plan which include: Transportation, Man and Nature, Historic Recreation, Cultural Uniqueness.
 Projects should seek to attract cultural heritage tourists to the region.
 Details about the Management Plan can be found under the News & Partners tab.